-We’re committed to creating an environment that meets Nebraska’s Directive Health Measures (DHM) recommendations for safety and allows us to worship together.
-We will adhere to the following guidelines, until further notice:
+We’re committed to creating an environment that meets Nebraska’s Directive Health Measures (DHM) recommendations and allows us to safely worship together.

-- Please stay home when you are feeling sick (fever, cough, shortness of breath, sore throat, muscle pain, chills), or if you have been exposed to a lab-confirmed case of COVID-19; exercise discernment.
+Please stay home when you are feeling sick (fever, cough, shortness of breath, sore throat, muscle pain, chills), or if you have been exposed to a lab-confirmed case of COVID-19; exercise discernment.
+Join us online instead.